Built-in Plugin

 c: 2

-task is data
+The result of the await task is the data

 - name: await a json